brucemack/brucemack.github.io/ampersand/index.md

 Even though the audio streams were significantly out of phase and switched back and forth nearly 120 times during the 2 minute clip, there are no significant voter-related audio artifacts in the recording.

+### Conclusion

+It should be noted that in 2011 when the VOTER system was originally designed the CPU resources needed to perform some of these DSP alignment tricks in real-time was much more expensive.
+At that time it made a lot of sense to leverage GPS-disciplined clocks.
+Given the processing power available to us now, the same problem can be solved in a different, more software-oriented way.

 # Other Pages